tpcarman/As-Built-Report/README.md

 # Documentation-Scripts

-A collection of PowerShell scripts to document the configuration of datacentre infrastucture in Text, XML, HTML & MS Word formats
+A collection of PowerShell scripts to document the configuration of datacentre infrastucture in Text, XML, HTML & MS Word formats.

 # Getting Started
-The following instructions provide details of
+Below is a simple list of instructions on how to use these scripts.

-## Prerequisites
+## Pre-requisites

 All scripts within this repository require [PScribo](https://github.com/iainbrighton/PScribo) developed by @iainbrighton